stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

-       (r 1150)implemented the use of STL if wxWidgets is compiled using --enable-stl (r 1152) implement the precision format string when writing doubles (r 1153) document the issue when writing doubles document the STL version of containers and iterators (see Test #14) code cleanup, use spaces for indentation and fix line-ending confusion
+       (r 1150)implemented the use of STL if wxWidgets is compiled using --enable-stl (r 1152) implement the precision format string when writing doubles (r 1153) document the issue when writing doubles (r 1154) document the STL version of containers and iterators (see Test #14) (r 1157) modified bakefile output: only build the wxJSON library code cleanup, use spaces for indentation and fix line-ending confusion